Skip to main content

 While there are many ways you can create Work Orders, this guide will have you use the Tasks section.

-1. From the main menu, click on Tasks & Maintenance and then click on All Tasks.
+1. To create a new work order, click on Tasks & Maintenance on the main menu and then click on All Tasks.

-2. Click on the New Work Order button to begin creating a new work order.
+2. Click on the + New Work Order button at the top right corner to begin creating a new work order.

-• Select Vendor: Use this button to connect the request to a vendor.
+• Select Vendor: Use this button to connect the work order to a vendor.

 • Subject: A required field used to summarize the work order.